 Ashleigh played the role of “the Angel” in the 2010 remake of “One Little Christmas Tree,” released by her then 10-year-old brother, Oliver Richman.
 The song was written by legendary songwriter, Ron Miller – Oliver and Ashleigh’s grandfather.
 Ashleigh has toured across the country making numerous guest appearances in “Sandy Hackett’s Rat Pack Show” to rave reviews, performing alongside the character of “Sammy Davis, Jr.” in “Candy Man.”

 Ashleigh was born into a long lineage of world-class entertainers, writers, musicians, and performers.
 Ashleigh’s paternal grandfather, legendary comedian, Buddy Hackett, starred in several blockbuster films including Disney’s “The Love Bug” and “The Little Mermaid,” and in other classics such as “It’s A Mad, Mad, Mad, Mad World” and “The Music Man.”
-Buddy was one of the most successful comedians in history.
-He was the recipient of the prestigious Disney Legends Award and appeared on the “Tonight Show” with Johnny Carson more than any other entertainer.
+Buddy received the prestigious Disney Legends Award and appeared on the “Tonight Show” with Johnny Carson more than any other entertainer.

 Ashleigh’s maternal grandfather, Ron Miller, has written some of the biggest hit songs/standards including, “For Once in My Life,” “Touch Me in the Morning,” “Place in the Sun,” “Yester-me, Yester-you, Yesterday,” “Heaven Help Us All,” “I’ve Never Been to Me,” “Someday at Christmas” and “If I Could.”
 He was the recipient of the Heroes and Legends Award for Lifetime Achievement in Songwriting and was inducted into the Grammy Hall of Fame.